BIGJRA/BIGJRA.github.io/rejuv.md

 -   We’re gonna need $58000, 1 Architect, and 3 Fishermen.
 Submit the
     money.

--   Fisherman 1: On a bench east of the East Gearen → Route 1 Station.
+-   Fisherman 1: On a bench east of the East Gearen to Route 1 Station.

 -   Fisherman 2: On Route 2, directly south of the Amethyst Cave entrance.